-Newlines Policy Reports are not just detailed reports on various topics of interest.
+New Lines Policy Reports are not just detailed reports on various topics of interest.
 We work hard to produce these reports that provide policy planners and decision makers advice to solve policy problems.
 In these 4,000-word documents, the bulk of the text is devoted to analysis-driven policy solutions that are distilled from forecasts of what would occur without intervention.
 Therefore, they focus more on prescription as opposed to being just lengthy pieces of analysis.
 Policy Reports should include an executive summary with a bulleted list of highlights from the report, including key policy recommendations.
 These reports should be well-researched, with sources cited in endnotes written in APA style.

 If you are interested in publishing with us, please email our Content Manager, at [email protected] with a short paragraph that outlines your argument as per the aforementioned criteria, a short bio of yourself and links to previous articles you’ve published.
 We will get back to you within two business days.